Indian Machine Tool Manufacturers' Association: Export development

 IMTMA supports the export efforts of its members through various initiatives such as group participation in overseas fairs, trade missions, etc. In view of the periodic variation in machine tool markets it is imperative to develop a healthy market mix between domestic and export market.

-Vision conclave

-To address the long-term interests of the manufacturing industry IMTMA organizes a conclave of industry CEOs and top management to discuss long-term vision strategies, plans and prospects, how to manage the rapidly changing market dynamics, government policies, customer demands, etc. and strategize a vision for the industry as a whole.

-UDAAN

-The association also strives to build the next generation of machine tool builders.
-To this end it has created UDAAN.
-The UDAAN members consist of young-generation of family owned enterprises, young entrepreneurs, and young professionals to be nurtured as CEOs/COOs.

 Cluster development

 IMTMA Cluster Development cell was conceptualized and implemented for the overall development of the cluster.
 This initiative acted as a focal point for all formal and informal linkages between various cluster actors.

 Technology development

 IMTMA has taken several initiatives to catalyze technology development among its members and open up new opportunities for research and development by initiating academia-industry cooperation in R&D projects.
 IMTMA helps members with their technology issues by identifying suitable academic / R&D institutions which have required expertise to develop solutions for them.
 After sustained advocacy with the Government of India, it was possible to create an Advanced Centre of Excellence for R&D and Technology Development in machine tools with IIT, Madras.
 This will help develop new technology and products by the machine tool units where the government funds 80% of the development cost as a grant.